estnltk/syntax_experiments/workflows/002_verb_negations/development/table_descriptions/neg_tables/verb_neg.md

 ## Description of verb_neg table

-The table contains *transaction_head* table rows with selected attributes from transactions database (v32) that contain a negated verb and match a verb pattern from vp_data3 *patterns* table.
+The table contains selected attributes of *transaction_head* table rows from transactions database (v32) that contain a negated verb form.

 | Column name | Description | Example
 |---|---|---|